 When it comes to employment law, it pays to prevent claims rather than defend them.
-Our employment law team helps clients to do just that by monitoring developments and trends in the law governing workplaces throughout the country.
+Our employment law practice group helps clients to do just that by monitoring developments and trends in the law governing workplaces throughout the country.
 We help our clients minimize the legal risks associated with employment actions and decisions by establishing legally compliant hiring and compensation systems, developing appropriate workplace policies and procedures, auditing wage and hour practices, and drafting employment, non-competition, arbitration, and separation agreements.
 We offer both formal training and day-to-day advice on human resources issues, such as hiring, discipline, termination, harassment, leave requests, disability and religious accommodations, workplace safety, and navigating the Affordable Care Act.
 We serve as counsel to regional and multi-state employers of all sizes on compliance with various federal and state employment laws and regulations, including Title VII, ADA, ADEA, FLSA, FMLA, ACA, OSHA, ERISA, and COBRA.
 We further provide advice and due diligence in connection with employment issues arising out business transactions such as mergers and acquisitions, including determining compliance with wage and hour matters, employee classification, IRC 409A and other deferred compensation issues, and enforceability of restrictive covenants.
 We also advise C-Suite level executives and other professionals in departure scenarios on their duties and obligations to their current and former employers.
 In addition, we guide and assist in conducting investigations, responding to employee complaints, and dealing with government agencies such as the EEOC, DOL, and VEC.

 - Providing day-to-day employment counseling and claims resolution assistance to national mortgage company with bi-coastal workforce.